descope/react-sdk/README.md

 #### Role Management

 The `Role Management` widget lets you delegate the role management to your customer.
-Not only viewing the roles but also adding permissions, renaming, and changing the description of an existing role.
-The widget exposes this information about the roles:

-`Name`, `Description`, `Permissions`, `Editable`

-The widget also lets you:
+The widget lets you:

-- Create new roles.
+- Create new role
+- Change an existing role's fields
-- delete an existing role.
+- Delete an existing role

 Note: